kdahlquist/DahlquistLab/data/Summer2017/L-curve/README.md

 * Run1: `15-genes_28-edges_db5_Sigmoid_estimation_missing-values_fixb.xlsx` on SEA120-11, starting on 6/9/17 at 4:22 PM; finishing at 6/9/17 at 11:20 PM.
 * Run2: `13-genes_26-edges_db5_Sigmoid_estimation_missing-values_delGLN3-delZAP1.xlsx` on SEA120-11, starting on 6/12/17 at 4:33 PM, finishing 6/13/17 at 3:56 AM.
 * Run3: `16-genes_36-edges_db1_Sigmoid_estimation_missing-values_L-curve.xlsx` on SEA120-11, starting on 6/13/17 at 2:26 PM.
+    * This run crashed at 6/14/14 at 2:26 AM; created input 14, but did not go further.
+Will clear all and restart.
+* Run4: `16-genes_36-edges_db1_Sigmoid_estimation_missing-values_L-curve.xlsx` on SEA120-11, starting on 6/14/17 at

 SEA120-10
 * Run1: `15-genes_28-edges_db5_Sigmoid_estimation_missing-values_fixP-fixb.xlsx` on SEA120-10, starting on 6/9/17 at 4:27 PM; finished 6/9/17 at 6:24 PM.